Naukri.com

-Naukri.com is an Indian employment website operating in India and Middle East.
-It was founded in March 1997 by Indian businessman Sanjeev Bikhchandani.
+Naukri.com is an Indian employment website which operates in India and the Middle East.
+It was founded in March 1997 by Sanjeev Bikhchandani as a division of Info Edge.
 Naukri.com is the largest employment website in India.

-History and milestones
+History

 Naukri.com was launched on 27 March 1997.
 The company was started as a floorless employment exchange.
 It was a database of resume, jobs, and recruitment consultants.
 Conceived as a platform of job seekers and hiring managers to meet, the services went commercial in October 1997.